BoeingX/seeing-the-arrow-of-time/README.md

 # Seeing the arrow of time

-This is the code repository for course project `Seeing the arrow of time` which consists of determining the direction of time of video being played.
+This is the code repository for course project `Seeing the arrow of time` which consists of detecting if a video is played backward in time.
+See [doc/arrow-time.pdf](doc/arrow-time.pdf) for a detailed report.

 ## Dependencies